 - Trapezius: especially upper traps near the neck

-- Deltoids: offer support during movement
+- Deltoids: provide movement support

 Final Take